theoneandonlysamduan/Project_Oracle/README.md

  The program should display date, time, weather and temperature on the display selected.

  ## OS Support:
  Currently this project only supports Linux.
 It is made and tested on Ubuntu.
 Other distros have not been tested.
-Windows will totally not work unless the pahts and command prompt commands in the python files are changed to adapt to the system.
+Windows will totally not work unless the paths and command prompt commands in the python files are changed to adapt to the system.

  ## Current Issues:
  Drivers for physical displays are still non-existent.